-If you're remortgaging, you may be faced with discharge fees.
+If you're remortgaging, switching lenders or paying off your home loan early, you may be faced with exit fees.

 How much are discharge fees?

-Exit fees vary from £50 to £300 and this is what you’ll have to pay to get a hold of your title deeds.
+The fee for your lender to release your title deeds in order for you to switch or end your mortgage can vary from £0 to £300.
 Lenders can also charge what they refer to as ‘early discharge’ or ‘early termination fees’.
 You might have to pay this if you repay the loan amount completely within a stipulated timeframe, for example within the first five years.
 The flipside is that the law states that these charges cannot exceed the losses incurred by lenders owing to such early loan terminations.
 The most important takeaway to remember is that if you feel these charges are excessive or unfair, don’t hesitate to lodge a complaint with your lender.

 How expensive are exit fees?

 Just how much you have to pay in the form of exit fees depends on the kind of mortgage you have.
 In any case, expect to pay discharge fees, which lenders charge to cover administrative costs.
 If you have a fixed rate mortgage and want to exit early, you can expect your lender to charge an exit fee.

 Early repayment fees, depend on multiple factors like the original mortgage amount, outstanding balance, how much time remains on the fixed term and the prevailing interest rate.
 The higher the outstanding balance, the higher the fee.
 The same also applies with the remaining loan term.
 When it comes to the interest rate, lenders compare the interest rate of loans with the prevailing interest rate—if the prevailing interest rate is lower, expect to pay exit fees.